 Excessive fatigue can negatively affect proper form and/or decreases the ability of stabilizers to maintain sound biomechanics.
 Careful monitoring of training volume, intensity, and duration will minimize overuse injuries.
 (Wanivenhaus 2012)

-Intrinsic factors such as stability and mobility defiencies have been attributed to athletic and fitness related injuries.
+Intrinsic factors such as stability and mobility deficiencies have been attributed to athletic and fitness related injuries.
 Compensatory movement patterns develop to overcome stability and mobility deficiencies.
 These poor movement patterns are used subconsciously whenever executing future tasks leading to greater mobility and stability imbalances and deficiencies which increase risk of injury.
 (Cook 2010)

 Risk of injury is increased under following conditions: